wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 But the new <strong>"Pupeteer"</strong> API exposes a comprehensive set of metrics that include performance <strong>timings</strong> for every manual action.
 They've been added to the "Audits" section of <strong>Chrome Developer Tools</strong> UI we've been using to figure out the classes and identifiers we code into Selenium scripts.

 But since these <a target="_blank" href="https://developers.google.com/web/tools/lighthouse/">"Lighthouse" diagnostics</a> require manual effort each time, it can be tedious to keep repeating manual actions during each regression test.
-So we create <strong>scripts</strong> to automate manual actions in the <strong>Typescript</strong> programming language <strong>run</strong> by the <strong>Flood Element program</strong>.
-The program is <a href="#FloodLocal">installed locally using a shell script</a>.
+So we create <strong>scripts</strong> to automate manual actions in the <a target="_blank" href="https://www.geeksforgeeks.org/difference-between-typescript-and-javascript/">Typescript</a> programming language <strong>run</strong> by the <strong>Flood Element program</strong>.
+The program is <a href="#FloodLocalInstall">installed locally using a shell script</a>.

-Typescript is a superset of the JavaScript programming language that is the default language controlling browsers.
+Typescript is a superset of the JavaScript programming language that control browsers.
+Typescript is used because its <a href="#ElementCoding">transpiler</a> checks for errors sooner than JavaScript.

 <!-- There is currently no Docker image containing Flood Element.
 So it needs to be installed.
 The npx command installs temporarily.
 -->